DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-06-24-international-candidates.md

     caption: "Ask the nationality question in a separate step and remove the question about languages spoken."
   }, {
     text: "What is your nationality?",
-    caption: "* British and Irish – no further questions are asked\n* Other – candidate asked to select nationality from structured list\n* I have multiple nationalities – candidate can give details as free text"
+    caption: "- British and Irish – no further questions are asked\n- Other – candidate asked to select nationality from structured list\n- I have multiple nationalities – candidate can give details as free text"
   }, {
     text: "Do you have the right to work or study in the UK?
 (Yes)",
     caption: "Candidates who are not British or Irish are asked to give details about their residency status, if they know it.
 They can give details of their residency, or indicate that this is something they will need to consider later."